-Owner warrants and represents that Owner is the fee title owner of the Property, and that no other person has an ownership interest in the Property.
+Owner warrants and represents that Owner is the fee title owner of the Property and that no other person has an ownership interest in the Property.

-Dated this day of , 20.
+Dated this day of, 20

-OWNER: Christopher Beavor, CAI Investments, LLC By Its Duly Authorized Signatory: (Printed Name)
+OWNER: Christopher Beavor, CAI Investments, LLC By Its Duly Authorized Signatory:

 (Signed Name)

-lts:

-(Title, if applicable)
+Its:

-State of)) ss.
+State of) ss.
 County of)

-County of)

-This instrument was acknowledged before me th his day of ,
+This instrument was acknowledged before me this day of

 20 by

 Notary Public My Commission Expires:

 (Signature of Notary)